meta pixel code

 Bail vs Bond

-They must also give the bail bond agent some type of collateral–like to a car, a house, or an expensive piece of jewelry–to cover the remaining $4,500.
-This is because the bail bond agent will be paying the court the full $5,000 on your behalf which is a type of guarantee that you will show back up to court.
+They must also give the bail bond agent some type of collateral–like a car, a house, or an expensive piece of jewelry–to cover the remaining $4,500.
+This is because the bail bond agent will be paying the court the full $5,000 on your behalf.
+This functions as a type of guarantee that you will show back up to court.

-If you show up to court then the $4,500 is return to the bail bond agent.
+If you show up to court then the $4,500 is returned to the bail bond agent.
 However, if you do not, they lose that money.
 This is when they would fall back on the collateral.
+While proponents continue to advocate for lower bonds for ND criminal defendants, our team is here to help them navigate bail hearings.

 A bail hearing is an appearance in court in which the judge will determine whether not you will be granted a bail amount.
 A bail hearing can also be called to determine if the bail amount should be lowered or if reasonable conditions can be imposed to permit a defendant to be released pretrial.

 There are a few different possible outcomes from your bail hearing.
-Bail is used to prevent a person from fleeing before their trial occurs, and some people may be more of a flight risk than others, leading to these different outcomes.
+Bail is used to prevent a person from fleeing before their trial occurs, and some people may be more of a flight risk than others.
+This leads to these different outcomes.
 You can click here to read more about North Dakota’s release laws.

 Release on Own Recognizance

 Release on Recognizance (ROR) – The defendant is released from jail upon signing a form agreeing that they will return to court and also abide by any other necessary conditions.
-The defendant is not required to pay any sort of bail, but is trusted that they will return.
+The defendant who is released on their own recognizance is not required to pay any sort of bail.
+Instead, the court trusts that they will return.

 Personal Bond

 Personal Bond – The defendant is released under the conditions that they must sign a bond.
 This means that they will be liable for criminal penalties if they do not appear in court for their trial.
-Nothing needs to be paid, but they may incur fees and other penalties if they fail to appear for their future court date.
+Nothing needs to be paid.
+However, they may incur fees and other penalties if they fail to appear for their future court date.

 Bail Set with Terms of Release